schas002/zsyadh/docs/README.md

 ## Builtins provided from Racket

-The following thirty four builtins are provisioned from Racket:
+The following thirty seven builtins are provisioned from Racket:

 ```
 and         andmap      append      bitwise-not car